 The Trainers’ Learning Skillnet has also produced fully online 1 and 2-day training courses on the topic of remote work.
 Three courses are available, aimed at remote workers, line managers, and HR/L&D professionals.

-Additional supports are available to employers and employees working remotely .
-Enterprise Ireland has produced advice on managing remote working and maintaining employee motivation and engagement when working remotely.
+Enterprise Ireland has also produced advice on managing remote working and maintaining employee motivation and engagement when working remotely.

 In May 2021, Ireland’s first national digital hub network was launched.
-ConnectedHubs.ie is an online platform which provides information about the facilities available at remote working hubs throughout Ireland, and enables users to book spaces, desks, offices and events in hubs for short and long term use.
+ConnectedHubs.ie is an online platform which provides information about the facilities available at remote working hubs throughout Ireland.
+It enables users to book spaces, desks, offices and events in hubs for short and long term use.

 For further information, the Acts on which this guidance is based can be read here: